 Many of these high-end companies used to be small, family-owned businesses with an exclusive clientele.
 In the late 1980’s these companies were bought out by huge conglomerates, made into billion-dollar global brands producing millions of logo-covered handbags, scarfs, and clothing items for the middle market.
 The prices were kept relatively high with the claim that they are still handmade by European artisans.
 This claim is no longer true although the companies try hard to mask that fact.

 Some high end companies rip out “Made in” tags for clothing to be sold in Europe, since Europe does not require these tags.
-The U.S. and Japan require these labels, so these companies manufacture in Europe the clothes bound to the U.S. and Japan.
 Other companies manufacture the items in China and then add small accoutrements, such as buttons, in Europe, to claim that they are made in Europe.
 Others hide the tags in hard-to find places, such as pockets.5

-While Prato’s situation has been covered for years by BBC, Der Speigel (German newspaper), Business Week, the New York Times, and others news outlets, their plight has yet to garnered enough world-wide attention to force the Italians or the corporations to change the situation.
+While Prato’s situation has been covered for years by BBC, Der Speigel (German newspaper), Business Week, the New York Times, and others news outlets, their plight has yet to garner enough world-wide attention to force the Italians or the clothing manufacturers to change the situation.

 Some in the fashion community do not support the bill claiming that fashion has always been about copying and that many of today’s trends are just adaptations of earlier ones.
 Copying allows for more widespread adoption of a style and drives business.
 Others believe that even if copyrights are given to clothing designs, the amount of lawsuits would skyrocket so that no entity (designers, corporations, etc) would be able to function.
 In the end, it is quite hard to draw the line between a knockoff and an item that was just inspired by the design.

 Environmental challenges can be found in all levels of the supply chain.
-Synthetic fabrics, such as polyester, found in many cheap clothing products, requires an energy-intensive production process in factories, which release large emissions, including volatile organic compounds.
+Synthetic fabrics, such as polyester, found in many cheap clothing products, require an energy-intensive production process in factories.
+Manufacturing these fibers release large amounts of emissions, including volatile organic compounds.
 Other environmental challenges include the release of pesticides in cotton crops in the U.S. and worldwide.

 The trend of “fast fashion” also leads to lots of waste, as old fashions come out of style and clothing items are thrown away.
 Americans throw away 68 pounds of clothing and textiles per person per year.8 An increasing number of Americans are donating clothing to thrift stores and charities.
 Companies are being created to recycle the clothing textiles since thrift shops cannot keep up with the supply.
 Trans-America Trading Company, one of the biggest U.S. textile recyclers, use the clothing textile fibers for stuffing for upholstery, insulation, and to manufacture paper products.
 While recycling is usually viewed as a good thing, when clothes are sent to developing countries (especially in Africa) it displaces locally-made clothing that cannot compete with free clothing from the West.9